CodeItQuick/CodeItQuick.github.io/_posts/2025-01-30-What-Separates-10x-Codebase-From-Ordinary-One.md

 ## Over-Engineering & Unnecessary Abstractions

-A more maintainable solution will often look “over engineered”.
+A more maintainable solution will often look “over-engineered”.
 The problem with over-engineering is in the beginning.
 Premature optimization can run rampant.
 Often we don’t understand the problem enough early on.
 Good abstractions are created by duplicate functions.